-What Benefits Am I Entitled to If I?m Permanently Injured at Work?
+What Benefits Am I Entitled to If I'm Permanently Injured at Work?

 Filing for permanent partial disability in MarylandBy S.M.
 Oliva | Last updated on January 29, 2023

-The Workers’ Comp Process
+- The Workers’ Comp Process

-Maryland’s Multi-Tier System for Permanent Disability Benefits
+- Maryland’s Multi-Tier System for Permanent Disability Benefits

 Maryland’s Multi-Tier System for Permanent Disability BenefitsThere are multiple levels of benefits available under Maryland law.
 The benefits you receive depend on whether or not you are able to return to work at the same earnings level as before your accident.
 For instance, if you return to work at a lower-paying position, workers’ comp benefits will pay you 50 percent of the difference in wages.
 This is known as a “temporary partial disability” benefit.
 But if you suffer a permanent impairment, you can receive “permanent partial disability” benefits.
 A disability in this context refers to the total loss of a body part or function.
 The exact amount in permanent partial disability claims depends on your specific circumstances.
 Maryland maintains a schedule of body parts, each of which is assigned a total number of weeks.
 This number of weeks is then multiplied by a percentage of your pre-accident average weekly wage to determine the final benefit.
 Maryland further subdivides its benefits schedule into three tiers:

 - The first tier—minor disabilities where the employee is compensated for less than 75 weeks.
 First-tier injuries include the loss of an individual finger or toe.